fahmifze/finance-hub/README.md

 | npm run dev:server | Backend only |
 | npm run build | Production build |
 | npm run seed | Seed demo data |

 ---

+## Security Considerations

+This is an open-source project.
+When deploying or forking:

+**Environment Variables**
+- Never commit `.env` files (already in `.gitignore`)
+- Use strong, unique JWT secrets (32+ characters)
+- Rotate API keys if exposed

+**Production Deployment**
+- Use HTTPS only
+- Set `NODE_ENV=production`
+- Use environment variables for all secrets
+- Consider rate limiting for API endpoints
+- Enable CORS only for your domain

+**API Keys**
+- The exchange rate feature requires an API key from [Open Exchange Rates](https://openexchangerates.org)
+- Free tier: 1,000 requests/month
+- The app rate-limits to 30 requests/day with 1-hour caching

+**Database**
+- Use a non-root MySQL user in production
+- Enable MySQL SSL for remote connections
+- Regular backups recommended

+**Authentication**
+- Passwords are hashed with bcrypt
+- JWT tokens expire (access: 15m, refresh: 7d)
+- Refresh tokens are stored securely

+---